AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Savings plans.md

 # Savings plans

-A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount of resources \(measured in dollars per hour\) over a one- or three-year period.
+A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount \(measured in USD/hour\) of resources over a one-year or three-year period.
 After you purchase a savings plan, the hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.
 This topic describes the billing methods and application rules of savings plans.

 ## Billing methods

-When you purchase a savings plan, you make a commitment to use a consistent amount of resources \(measured in dollars per hour\) over a one- or three-year period.
+When you purchase a savings plan, you make a commitment to use a consistent amount of resources \(measured in USD/hour\) over a one-year or three-year period.
 After you purchase the savings plan, hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.
 Savings plans must be used in conjunction with pay-as-you-go instances.
 Savings plans cannot be used separately.
-For more information, see [Overview]().
+For more information, see [Overview](/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md).

 Your usage commitment is made on an hourly basis.
-A one- or three-year commitment can be calculated based on the following formula: Hourly commitment × 24 hours × 365 days × Duration.
+A one-year or three-year commitment can be calculated based on the following formula: Hourly commitment × 24 hours × 365 days × Duration.

 **Note:** When you select the hourly commitment, use the savings plan discount price for calculation.
-For more information about the hourly commitment, see [Purchase and apply savings plans]().
+For more information about the hourly commitment, see [Purchase and apply savings plans](/intl.en-US/Instance/Instance purchasing options/Savings plans/Purchase and apply savings plans.md).

 Savings plans support the following payment options: